paz/quick-ugg/README.md

 # u-gg-debloat
-Faster client for u.gg web ui
+Faster client for u.gg

+Mostly an excuse to learn another web framework